nguoiyoujie/ra303s-iran/docs/ai.md

 <code>{Rules/Map}</code> ► [AI]  ► ForceSingleTileClearing
 </samp></td><td width="120"><samp>Boolean</samp></td></tr><tr><td colspan="3"><details><summary><b>View</b></summary>

-If set to true, the AutoBase AI will ensure a 3x3 clearing when placing a 1x1 structure, by checking that the same structure can be placed in all 8 tiles.
+If set to true, the AutoBase AI will ensure a 3x3 clearing when placing a 1x1 structure, by checking that the same structure can be placed in all 8 surrounding tiles.
 This effectively reduces clutter by forcing spacing between its small structures, and also biases them towards the edge of the bases due to the larger effective footprint.

 This option is effective regardless of whether `UseNewBuildingAI` is enabled.